socloseeee/Diploma_Scheduling_Theory/README.md

 Solving an inhomogeneous minemax problem of scheduling theory by the goldberg method with different formation of the initial generation.
 For the formation of the initial generation, algorithms are considered: The method of minimal elements, the Plotnikov-Zverev method, the method of squares and the barrier method

+## Methods for the formation of the initial generation
+*All screens are from methods_analysis.py*

 ### The method of minimal elements
 The essence of this method is that we simply take the smallest element from each line.